Andrew-Gan/andrew-gan.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in the [School of Electrical and Computer Engineering](https://engineering.purdue.edu/ECE) at [Purdue University](https://purdue.edu/), under the advice of [Dr. Zahra Ghodsi](https://engineering.purdue.edu/ECE/People/Faculty/ptProfile?resource_id=270860&group_id=2571).
+I am a PhD candidate in the [School of Electrical and Computer Engineering](https://engineering.purdue.edu/ECE) at [Purdue University](https://purdue.edu/), under the advice of [Professor Zahra Ghodsi](https://engineering.purdue.edu/ECE/People/Faculty/ptProfile?resource_id=270860&group_id=2571).

-I am a member of TCLS, the Trustworthy and Collaborative Learning Systems lab.
-We work on integrating ML, MPC and acceleration to build practical and secure intelligent systems.
-I am open to collaboration regardless of academic department or location of institution.
+At Purdue, I am a researcher in the Trustworthy and Collaborative Learning Systems (TCLS) lab.
+We work on integrating ML, security and hardware acceleration to build practical and secure intelligent systems.
+I am open to collaboration with other researchers regardless of academic department or location of institution.

 ## Bio
-I attended Taylor's University in Malaysia and enrolled into the American Degree Transfer Program (ADP), after which I transferred to Purdue University and graduated with a BSc. in Computer Engineering in 2020.
-After a brief period in the industry, I went to graduate school at Purdue and received a MSc. in ECE in 2024 before continuing on to PhD candidacy.
-My intent is to enter the industry as a researcher for a company in the relevant field.
+I attended Taylor's University in Malaysia and enrolled into the American Degree Transfer Program (ADP), after which I transferred to Purdue University and graduated with a Bachelors in Computer Engineering in 2020.
+After a brief period in the industry, I went to graduate school at Purdue and received a Masters in ECE in 2024 before continuing on to PhD candidacy.
+I hope to enter the industry as a researcher in my related field.

 ## Research
 <img src="../images/research.png" alt="drawing" width="300"/>

 My work is related to Security and Privacy, Accelerator Architecture and Machine Learning.
-Check out the research section to learn more!
-My motivation for this field stems from a desire to bridge the performance concerns of the accelerator community and the security concerns of the cryptographic community.
+My motivation for this field stems from a desire to bridge the performance goals of the accelerator community and the security concerns of the cryptographic community in an ever-growing ML landscape.
 I have built GPU acceleration for privacy-preserving computation, frameworks for authenticating ML artifacts on the GPU and enhancing ML training with differential privacy within an accelerated GPU framework.

-## Publication
+## Publications

 ### Sentry: Authenticating Machine Learning Artifacts on the Fly
 - **Andrew Gan**, Zahra Ghodsi